 • Cryptography

-• Linux Security
+• Linux

-• Web Communication Security
+• Web Communication Security, Virtualization and Cloud Security, and Endpoint Security

-• Windows Security
+• Windows

 As you can see, different certifying organizations categorize cyber security domains according to the topics covered in their certification exams.